kennethjones17/codetest_api/README.md

-This is a basic StarWars API Access Functionality.
+This is a basic StarWars API Access Functionality using Vanilla JavaScript

 This is currently hosted on Firebase for easy of accessibility - https://swapicode.web.app/